Step-by-Step Guide to Navigating the New Market Tax Credits Application Process

 Understanding the NMTC Application Landscape

-Before diving into the application process, recognize a fundamental distinction: there are actually two separate but interconnected application processes in the NMTC program.
-The first involves CDEs applying to the Community Development Financial Institutions (CDFI) Fund for allocation authority—the right to offer tax credits to investors.
+There are two separate application processes in the NMTC program.
+The first involves CDEs applying to the Community Development Financial Institutions (CDFI) Fund for allocation authority.
 The second involves your project applying to CDEs that already hold allocation authority for financing.
-Most project sponsors engage in the second process, seeking financing from CDEs rather than becoming CDEs themselves.
+This guide focuses on the project-level application process—how businesses and organizations secure NMTC financing from CDEs.

 Phase One: Pre-Application Assessment and Preparation